General Property Page (Project)

 You can use project macros to change the directory location.
 See Macros for Build Commands and Properties.

 The properties in the Project Default section represent default properties that you can modify.
 See Specifying Project Settings with Property Pages for a discussion of default properties.
-The definition for these properties can be found in the .vsprops files in Program Files\Microsoft Visual Studio 8\VC\VCProjectDefaults.
+The definition for these properties can be found in the .props files in Installation Directory\VC\VCProjectDefaults.

 There are several configuration types from which to choose: